csci-1301/csci-1301.github.io/labs/ConstructorToString/readme.md

 Console.WriteLine($"My rectangle has length {myRectangle.GetLength()} and width {myRectangle.GetWidth()}");
 ```

-We will add a `ToString` method to `PreciseRectangle` to make it easier to write these statements.
+We will add a `ToString` method to `Rectangle` to make it easier to write these statements.

 #.
-In "PreciseRectangle.cs", add the following method to `PreciseRectangle`:
+In "Rectangle.cs", add the following method to `Rectangle`:

    ```
    public override string ToString()